Surfer bitten by shark at beach; says 'came out of nowhere'

 “It just came out of nowhere,” he said.
 “I saw the shark right in my face.
 It grabbed my arm— my left arm.
 It was really violent.”

 He knew he had been bitten.
-“I could see my arm was pretty much destroyed,” he said.
+“I could see my arm was pretty much destroyed,” Jaime said.
 “I hit it with my hands and my legs.
 I don’t know what I did.”

 Most Read Stories